Department: William Harvey Research Institute

 Salary: £40,865 - £43,152 per annum (Grade 5)

-The William Harvey Research Institute (WHRI) wishes to appoint a lecturer in Sports and Exercise Medicine (SEM).
-The successful candidate will have expertise in at last one area of sports and exercise medicine, sports and musculoskeletal physiotherapy or sports science (eg exercise physiology, exercise as a health tool, biomechanics).
+The William Harvey Research Institute (WHRI) wishes to appoint a Lecturer in Sports and Exercise Medicine (SEM).
+The successful candidate will have expertise in at last one area of sports and exercise medicine, preferably exercise medicine for long-term conditions.
 The successful candidate will be comfortable developing and delivering teaching in multiple formats including lectures, small group tutorials, workshops and on-line learning, capable in creating and maintaining resource materials, supervising and assessing student learning activities, and participating in public engagement.
 We expect the successful candidate to be engaged in a relevant area of research.
 We are happy to consider a job share arrangement.

-The role would suit a person skilled in one or more of the areas listed above who now desires new challenges for the application of acquired high level skills.
+The role would suit a person skilled in one or more SEM areas who now desires new challenges for the application of acquired high level skills.
 The person would have demonstrable capability in teaching through prior engagement with educational activities in her/his career to date.

-The post is full time and permanent.
-Job share will be considered.
+The post is full time and permanent and a job share will be considered.
 Starting salary will be in the range £40,865 - £43,152 per annum inclusive of London Allowance.
 Benefits include 30 days’ annual leave, defined-benefit pension scheme and interest-free season ticket loan.

 For a discussion of the role and further information, please contact the academic lead, Dr Dylan Morrissey (firstname.lastname@example.org)

 To apply please click on the “apply online” link below.

 The closing date for the applications is 14 May 2018.